jewettaij/visfd/doc/doc_filter_mrc.md

 *Note:* By default, local minima and maxima which lie on the boundaries of the image (or on the boundary of the mask region), are considered.
-To ignore these extrema (ie, to consider only voxels which are surrounded by other voxels) use the "**-ignore-boundary-extrema-**" argument.
+To ignore these extrema (ie, to consider only voxels which are surrounded by other voxels) use the "**-ignore-boundary-extrema**" argument.

 ##### -neighbor-connectivity nc

-*Note:* When searching neighboring voxels, all 26 neighbors (3x3x3-1) are considered by default.
+*Note:* When searching neighboring voxels, all 26 neighbors (3x3x3-1) surrounding the voxel are considered by default.
+The "*nc*" parameter represents the maximum squared distance a voxel can be from the center voxel in order for it to be considered a "neighbor".
 (You can use the **-neighbor-connectivity nc** argument to skip 3D corner voxels by setting nc=2, and also 2D corners by setting nc=1.
  This may increase the number of spurious local minima and maxima discovered.)